 - Brass helps to balance all doshas – Kapha, Pitta and Vata.

-- Brass is best choice of metal for cooking foods like porridge, rice and lentils.
+- Brass is the best choice of metal for cooking foods like porridge, rice, and lentils.

 Cons

-- However, Brass reacts with acids; therefore Brass is not a good choice for food with acidic ingredients like tomatoes, lime, lemon in recipe.
+- However, brass reacts with acids; therefore, brass is not a good choice for food with acidic ingredients like tomatoes, lime, or lemon in the recipe.

-- Brass can oxidize and affect taste and safety of food.
+- Brass can oxidize and affect the taste and safety of food.

 - Brass does not work on induction cooktops.

-- Brass needs coating of tin, which need to be replaced periodically.
+- Brass needs a coating of tin, which needs to be replaced periodically.

 3. Bronze

-Bronze is about 88% copper, inherits properties of copper.
-Bronze is similar to Brass in some properties.
+Bronze is about 88% copper and inherits properties of copper.
+It is similar to brass in some properties.

 Pros